Warren Buffett Two-List Rule: The 25/5 Priority System

 This week

-- Tell one person about a goal you’re deferring.
+• Tell one person about a goal you are deferring.
 Social accountability is one of the three points in the Elimination Commitment Score.

 There is more to explore

 For a broader view of how prioritization methods work together, explore our guide on decision-making frameworks.
 If analysis paralysis is preventing you from even starting this exercise, our guide on overcoming analysis paralysis offers research-backed techniques for breaking through indecision.
-And if you want to understand how data-driven decisions can sharpen your goal-scoring process, that guide pairs well with the Two-List approach.
+And if you want to understand how data-driven decisions can sharpen your goal-scoring process, that guide pairs well with the Goals and Progress two-list practice.

 Related articles in this guide